Adityaraj1005/PTXPhish-Reproduction-1639/README.md

   Check if our accuracy numbers match what the authors wrote in their research paper.
 * **Step 5: Final Report**
   Clean up our repository and submit our findings.

+---

+## 📑 Research Paper Breakdown (Made Simple)

+### 1. What is the Paper About?
+Traditional phishing steals passwords or login keys.
+This paper studies a new scam called **PTXPHISH (Payload-based Transaction Phishing)**.
+Instead of stealing passwords, scammers create tricky transaction codes and get victims to sign them directly inside their crypto wallet (like MetaMask).
+The wallet then follows the code and gives the scammer the victim's money.

+### 2. The 4 Main Attack Tricks
+The authors analyzed 5,000 confirmed scams and grouped them into 4 common tricks:
+* **Ice Phishing:** Tricking users into signing an `approve` or `permit` button (like signing a blank check) under the disguise of a "free airdrop," giving the scammer full permission to steal funds later.
+* **NFT Order Abuse:** Tricking users into signing an offer that sells their expensive NFT for almost $0.
+* **Address Poisoning:** Sending fake $0 transactions to a user from a lookalike wallet address, hoping the user will accidentally copy-paste the scammer's address next time.
+* **Payable Function Abuse:** Tricking the user into clicking a button that directly sends real Ethereum coins straight into the scammer's wallet.

+### 3. How the Tool (PTXPhish) Catches Them
+* Standard antivirus tools only check website blacklists, which fail when scammers create fresh websites every day.
+* **PTXPhish runs a private test first:** It simulates the transaction before it is confirmed to see what actually happens.
+* It checks the money flow: If money or spending permission leaves the user's wallet and nothing fair comes back, it blocks the transaction.
+* It achieved over **99% accuracy** and inspects a whole block in just **390 ms**.

+### 4. What the Researchers Found in Real Life
+* The team monitored Ethereum live for **300 days**.
+* Found **130,637 scam transactions** that stole over **$341.9 million**.
+* Helped real victims by sending **2,539 warning alerts** and reporting **1,726 scammer addresses** to security blacklists.